ruilrbraz/video-games-analytics/README.md

-# Video-Games-Analytics
+# Video Games Analytics
 Ironhack Data Analytics Bootcamp Mini Project - SQL: From Data to Insight

 📝 Project README Outline: Video Game Analytics
 This structure follows the project requirements for documenting the project's purpose and scope.
 1. Project Title and Overview

-Title
+Title:
-Video Game Market Strategy Analysis: Optimizing Genre and Platform for ROI Goal
+Video Game Market Strategy Analysis: Optimizing Genre and Platform for ROI;
+Goal:
-To serve as an analyst for a new game studio, researching market trends to inform the optimal platform, genre, and quality benchmark for a debut title.
+To serve as an analyst for a new game studio, researching market trends to inform the optimal platform, genre, and quality benchmark for a debut title;
-Deliverable
+Deliverable:
 A comprehensive data story, from acquisition and database design to SQL-driven insights and final Python visualizations, presented in a Jupyter Notebook.